 Over the past 10 years, customers have reduced their water use by 20 percent.
 Additionally, EBMUD has invested nearly $1 billion in the past decade on additional water supplies, recycled water projects and conservation programs.
 Today, thanks to ratepayer investment and customer conservation, EBMUD can handle short-term droughts better than in previous droughts.

-Statewide mandatory limits on outdoor water use and waste are in effect until further notice.
+Expanded statewide mandatory limits on outdoor water use and waste are in effect until further notice.
 EBMUD adopted a local regulation to support the state's efforts.

 Board meeting documents and presentations can be viewed on the Regular Board Meetings page.
 The documents below are PDF files which can be viewed and printed with Adobe Acrobat Reader, a free software utility.